U.S. immigration laws are complicated, but they offer many ways for people to apply for citizenship or lawful permanent resident status.

 The legal conditions for this differ depending on your United States citizenship status.

 Family immigration is a complex process, and the consequences of making a mistake can be costly.
+An experienced family immigration attorney can help you avoid delays, ensure all forms are correctly filed, and guide you through every step of the process.

 The family immigration process is confusing and complicated.
 A family immigration attorney can help you understand the process and ensure that you complete all the necessary steps.